CitDev-io/game-off-2023/README.md

 - Mostly clean code and organization.
 The final 3 days were a bit messy!

+# Tune It Yourself!
+- Game is tuned by our designers using Unity Scriptable Objects
+- `CharacterConfig` allows you to create characters or tune existing ones with properties like BaseMitigation, BaseHP, BaseSP, MinAttackDamage, MaxAttackDamage, SpecialAttackMin, SpecialAttackMax
+- `StageConfig` lets you build your own stages with up to 7 waves of enemies.
+- Adjust the `Enemy Set List` to decide which Stages are in the game

 ## Code Layer Responsibility Map
 Majority of C# game logic is written into `/Assets/Game/6 - Combat/Scripts/`.
 Each script should fall under one of these layers.
 (Plenty of UI/State are out of place ☹️)